CINELATION | Movie Reviews by Christopher Beaubien

 Alexandria In Wonderland

-Once Upon A Time, Six-year-old Alexandria (Catinca Untaru), one of the injured patients in a Los Angeles hospital circa 1920, wanders the limey and creamy walls looking for something to help pass the time.
-She has a doughy and lovable face that is genuine, animated, and suggests a definite sharpness of thought.
-She comes across Roy Walker (Lee Pace), an American stuntman working in the Hollywood “flickers”, who is now being treated for his paralyzed legs from an occupational hazard.
+Once upon a time, six-year-old Alexandria (Catinca Untaru), one of the injured patients in a Los Angeles hospital circa 1920, wanders the limy and creamy walls looking for something to help pass the time.
+She has a doughy and lovable face that is genuine, animated, and suggests a definite sharpness of wit.
+She comes across Roy Walker (Lee Pace), an American stuntman working in the Hollywood “flickers”, who is now being treated for his paralyzed legs from an accident.
 He is welcoming and befriends the little Romanian girl.
 Her presence distracts him from an inky cloud of depression.

-Their bond grows when he tells her an epic story that is silly yet strong, perplexing yet straight-forward, fantastical yet damned.
+Their bond grows when he tells her an epic story that is silly yet strong, perplexing yet straightforward, fantastical yet damned.
 Her own imagination manifests, reinterprets, and even edits his words into a hodgepodge of visually radical planes, structures, and characters.
 A whole new universe takes us away from the confines of the hospital and into a land of eye candy.

-The Fall is not the best film of the year, but it is one of the most special.
+The Fall is one of the most special films of 2008 and it may grow in its following and appreciation in years to come.
 While watching it, I realized that I have never seen this movie before.
 What I mean is that most of the movies I’ve seen are a variation on other films I have seen.
 Out of the cookie-cutter machine a la Edward Scissorhands, a strange butterfly-shaped cookie has escaped the line: The Fall is a genuine original.
-What a fresh breeze it is to have a filmmaker throw out that unwritten book that rules out exploration and approaches deemed too strange and melodramatic for mainstream expectations.
-Here is a work by an artist who exercises his liberties selfishly in the best sense of the word, but not without purpose.
+What a breath fresh air it is to have a filmmaker throw out that unwritten book that rules out exploration and approaches deemed too strange and melodramatic for mainstream expectations.
+Here is a work by an artist who exercises his liberties with abandon, but not without purpose.

 CONTINUE READING ►